Preface Introduction Topic Index Glossary F.A.Q. Copyright

 Building off of libAfterImage and incorporating new developments in X Window management, AfterStep 2.0 was born and released in

 September, 2004.
-As of now AfterStep code base contains none of the original fvwm parts, and association to fvwm, twm and BowMan remain only in history.
+As of now the AfterStep code base contains none of the original fvwm parts, and associations with fvwm, twm and BowMan remain only in history.

 Yes.
 There should be a version of the AfterStep FAQ available within your specific AfterStep distribution.